Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 # Game Concepts

+## Math

+- Multiply before adding.
+- If you'd both multiply and divide, instead do neither.
+They cancel each other out.
+- Everything rounds up.

 ## Units

 Units have health and speed and abilities.
 They're represented by standing figures on the map.